FAQ

 This series of work asserts that not only can portraiture be expanded to include digital entities, but doing so will give us new ways of seeing and understanding the digital world around us.

-- Culturally and historically significant, a.k.a “famous files”: Portraits of Famous Files
+- Culturally and historically significant: Portraits of Famous Files

-- Personally meaningful to an individual or small group: Portraits of People’s Files
+- Personally significant: Portraits of People’s Files

 We’re all familiar with portraits of famous people—we see them all the time.
 They’re typically those who have had a significant cultural or historical impact on society.
 Similarly, the collection Portraits of Famous Files, are portraits of digital files that have had significant historical or cultural impact dating from the start of the digital age in the 1960s through the present day.
 For example: